Fabian-Stein/perspectron/README.md

 (You can also generate the effect of Esher paintings this way)

 ## Content
-Right now their are around 50 interesting levels.
+Right now there are around 50 interesting levels.

 ## Sequences
 Levels are organized into sequences/chapters, which riff off the same concept.
 I want to explore the "idea-space" of a mechanic in this way.